Diversity – in all its forms

 Three Colours Worldview

-The Three Colors of Worldview can be visualized as three colored lenses – formed of the basic beliefs and assumptions underlying behavior and culture.
+The Three Colours of Worldview can be visualized as three coloured lenses – formed of the basic beliefs and assumptions underlying behaviour and culture.
 People take in the world and make decisions on how to act through the filter of these lenses.
-For example, is being seen as honorable more important than being seen as right?
+For example, is being seen as honourable more important than being seen as right?
 Or is maintaining positional power more important than being shamed?
 To communicate effectively in a cross-cultural situation, you need to know what mix of lenses you have on in the way you see the world, and how to evaluate the lenses of the people with whom you are communicating.
 When we understand our own self-culture, we can begin to understand what drives others.
 These are what we look at first when we encounter a new situation, as they influence so many other cultural factors.

 1. Innocence/Guilt